3 Reasons to Cultivate Gratitude for Teachers

 Try it out:

-Find a time when you have the space to dream and express gratitude.
+Find a time when you have the space to reflect and express gratitude.

 Get out a blank piece of paper and jot down or draw everything you are grateful for about teaching.
 Ideas might include things like creating curriculum, spending time with students, or coaching novice teachers.